department-of-veterans-affairs/va.gov-team/Platform/Analytics/analytics-dashboard-product-outline.md

 ---

 ## Overarching Problem
-**Holistic data on veteran facing service use is difficult to access because the VA’s data is scattered across multiple systems and offices.**
+Holistic data on veteran facing service use is difficult to access because the VA’s data is scattered across multiple analytics systems or isn't captured at all (i.e. offline).

 ## User Groups
 ### 1) Product Decision Makers